 Finally, I also added some camera movement to the scenes where the alien talks directly to the camera.
 Using the wiggle expression, I told the camera to move at random within set dimensions.
 This was to give it a hand-held feel to make it seem as if this was his own personal video log.
 I finished it off with some scan-lines and a little rec symbol in the corner to give it that true, crappy, home video effect.

 How would you describe your overall experience of the And Now What?
 Film Fund?

-We got lots of support from Claudia and Nandita the Broadcast and New Media team at the Roundhouse.
+We got lots of support from Claudia and Nandita the Film and Broadcast team at the Roundhouse.

 We met with them early on to set out clear deadlines for the project, and they helped us with logistical things I hadn’t done before, like drawing up a risk assessment, and checking all of the equipment and booking spaces.

 The support and advice you receive along the way will really help you to make the best film you possibly can.
 It gave us the room to experiment with new ideas and techniques we’d never worked with before.

 As part of the fund, we had the chance to screen our film at the Roundhouse alongside some really amazing films.
 We got to see an audience react to our film for the first time and meet other filmmakers from all different walks of life.